drhelius/Gearboy/README.md

 - Integrated disassembler.
 It can dump the full disassembled memory to a text file or access it in real time.
 - Saves battery powered RAM cartridges to file.
 - Compressed rom support (ZIP deflate).
 - Multi platform.
-Compiles and runs on Windows, Linux, Mac OS X, Raspberry Pi and iOS.
+Runs on Windows, Linux, Mac OS X, Raspberry Pi and iOS.
-- OpenGL rendering on all platforms.
-- Qt 4 for Mac, Windows and Linux UI.
-Cocoa Touch for iPad, iPhone and iPod touch.
-- Visual Studio 2010 project provided for Windows.
-Netbeans project provided for Linux and Mac OS X. Xcode project for iOS.

 Todo List
 -----------